scheinmensch/Employee-Attrition/README.md

+*Since I'm currently working on some other projects, I'll come back to this on as soon as possible, it's not finalized yet.*

 # Employee Attrition
 The aim of the notebook is to predict how likely it is for a given employee to leave the job.